 Debt relief companies help consumers and small business owners resolve unsecured debt issues.
-We focused our review on debt settlement companies, as this is the type of provider most commonly associated with debt relief and it’s the type of debt relief with the highest level of risk.
+We focused our review on debt settlement companies, as this type of company is most commonly associated with debt relief.
 The goal of debt settlement is to negotiate settlements with your creditors in amounts less than you owe.

-Another common type of debt relief is debt management plans offered by non-profit credit counseling companies.
-With this type of debt relief, you’ll repay everything you owe, but you may benefit from a reduced interest rate.
-There’s less risk with this type of debt relief, and the process is entirely different.
+Another common type of debt relief is debt management plans offered by credit counseling companies.
+With this type of debt relief, you repay everything you owe, but you get a reduced interest rate.
+There’s generally less risk with this type of debt relief, and the process is different.
 Given that, we chose to evaluate credit counselors separately.

 Debt Relief Company Review Methodology

 To develop an objective review methodology, we considered factors related to the debt relief company’s profile, the customer experience, the types of debt relief services you’ll receive, and how much it costs.

 We evaluated every debt relief company on our list based on the following criteria:

 - Customer experience

 We used a one to five rating scale for each category, with one representing the lowest possible score and five representing the highest possible score.
 After assigning scores to each category, we tabulated them to get an overall one- to five-star rating for each debt relief company.
 The debt relief companies earning the highest scores met all (or most) of our categories’ criteria.
 In contrast, debt relief companies receiving the lowest scores didn’t meet some (or any) of the criteria.

 We researched the stability of each debt relief company in all of our reviews.
 The two main aspects of stability we considered included:

 - Time in business